sanderspecht/AVA/_posts/2021-11-08-rackandpinion.markdown

 title:  "Rack & Pinion"
 date:   2021-11-08 23:17:00 +0100
 categories: Wave energy connverter
-keywords: Wave energy connverter
+keywords: wave energy connverter
 permalink: /rackandpinion
 image: https://raw.githubusercontent.com/sanderspecht/AVA/AVA/_assets/img/IMG_20211101_231757.jpg
 ---
-This wave energy converter design involves numerous meterlong racks with buoys at the end, which are moved up and down by waves.
-Each racks turns a pinion, which is conniected to a central flywheel.
-The flywheel smoothens out fluctuations in the energy input from the waves and provides steady electricity that is produced in a generator and then carried to land via subsea cables.
+This wave energy converter consists of numerous metre-long racks with buoys at the end, which are moved up and down by waves.
+Each rack turns a pinion, which is connected to a central flywheel.
+The flywheel smoothens out the fluctuating mechanical energy from the waves and runs a 3-phase AC generator that produces electricity, which is carried to land via subsea cables.

 ![]({{ page.image | relative_url }})